Getting Prepared for an

 Many people have bought or kept old vacuum tube radios for use after an EMP attack.
 Although vacuum tubes are thousands of times more resistant to EMP than transistors (and discrete transistors are much more resistant than integrated circuits), other components of vacuum tubes radios can be damaged by EMP.
 In fact, vacuum tube radios actually were damaged in 1962 high-altitude nuclear tests.
 Vacuum tube radios also have the disadvantage of requiring much more power than solid-state radios, and electric power will be a rare commodity after a nuclear EMP.
 Although a vacuum tube radio would have a high likelihood of coming through an EMP event undamaged as long as it was turned off and not connected to an antenna, a modern solid-state shortwave radio kept inside of a nested faraday cage is the best form of insurance for obtaining information after an EMP event (and it is preferable that the shielded radio also be stored inside a galvanized trash can as mentioned above).

 (Many people don't realize that most vacuum tube radios still in existence have an early solid-state device called a selenium rectifier that is quite vulnerable to EMP damage.
+These selenium rectifiers would be one of the first things hit inside the radio from EMP coming in on the power cord.
 Although replacement selenium rectifiers are still sold for old radios, they are difficult to find, and you would probably find them to be completely impossible to get after an EMP attack.)

 One important misconception about electromagnetic shielding is the common belief that it should be "all or nothing."
 When it comes to critical small spare items like an emergency radio, it is important to go to some extra trouble to insure the best shielding possible.
 Simple small nested faraday cages are so simple and inexpensive that you might as well make sure that a few items are very well shielded.
 When it comes to less critical items, though, such as items that you use frequently, a less-complete electromagnetic shield could easily make the difference between having equipment that survives an EMP and equipment that does not survive.
 It is a very common misconception that certain items must have military-grade shielding and other items are nothing to worry about at all.
 Real world electromagnetic disturbances are much more messy than that.
 (See the either-or myth on the EMP Myths Page.)